POAs and SMSFs

 - s 120(1)(b) Superannuation Industry (Supervision) Act 1993 (Cth) (SISA).

-Also, upon their bankruptcy, the members must stop being directors of all Australian companies.
+Additionally, upon their bankruptcy, the members must cease to be directors of all Australian companies.
 This includes the directorship positions in the SMSF trustee company and the bare trustee company.

 However, the members wrongly believed they still had the power to sell and wind up the SMSF.
 This belief led them to sell the SMSF’s main asset, specific real estate, and begin winding up the fund.
 For instance, they executed a sales contract.
 Naturally, this contract is considered “unsound” because they were not directors.